pellell/okc_automated_love_encounters/README.md

 Selenium Okcupid Automated Love Encounters for that perfect algorithmic love.
 In python.

 0.)
-Make sure java  is installed (http://openjdk.java.net/install/) and in command line cd to the okc super lover folder and run the jar server Like this: "java -jar *.jar"
+Make sure java  is installed (http://openjdk.java.net/install/) and PYTHON in command line cd to the okc super lover folder and run the jar server Like this: "java -jar *.jar"

 1.)
 Edit the "username_pword_SEX_m_or_f"\n